 Data Management Tool #19: Alation

-Alation is the world’s first collaborative data catalog in which data inventory is completely automated.
-You can bring all of your big data into this centralized catalog and manage it with ease.
+Alation is the world’s first collaborative data catalog in which data inventory is completely automated through machine learning.
+You can bring all of your data into this centralized catalog and manage it with ease.

 Just like the other database management software solutions, Alation offers governance features as well.